sicamois/amplify-form/README.md

 For finer control over the `<textarea>`, you can pass `HTMLTextAreaElement` props to `textAreas`.

 For this, you should pass an object to `textAreas` (not an array, which is reserved for the simpler form).
-The fields to display as `<textarea>` are the keys, and the value for each key is an object containning the `HTMLTextAreaElement` props you want to set.
+The fields to display as `<textarea>` are the keys, and the value for each key is an object containing the `HTMLTextAreaElement` props you want to set.

-*Example:*
+**Example:**

 ```js
 // Import AmplifyForm